Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Time-aware Metapath Feature Augmentation

 \section{Time-aware Metapath Feature Augmentation}

-In this section, we introduce the details of the proposed \textit{TMFAug}, as schematically depicted in Fig.~\ref{fig: method-1}, which is composed of three components: symbiotic relationship merging, behavior refinement and filtering, and metadata feature aggregation.
+In this section, we introduce the details of \textit{TMFAug}, as schematically depicted in Fig.~\ref{fig: method-1}, which is composed of three components: symbiotic relationship merging, behavior refinement and filtering, and metadata feature aggregation.